Russian-Dude/exECS/README.md

 # Features

+* **No boilerplate** - ExECS is designed to be convenient and simple to use

+* **Event based** - create more flexible Systems by combining subscriptions to Entities with subscriptions to Events

 * **Compatible** - all main elements of the ExECS are presented as interfaces so they can be combined with classes from other libraries and frameworks if necessary

 * **Declarative without sacrificing performance** - the ExECS compiler [plugin](https://github.com/Russian-Dude/execs-plugin) makes *slight* transformations to the code that leads to a *significant* performance boost

-* **Flexible subscriptions by Systems** - Systems can subscribe not just to Component types but to [Immutable Component](https://github.com/Russian-Dude/exECS/wiki/Component#immutable-components) instances and [Component conditions](https://github.com/Russian-Dude/exECS/wiki/System#subscribing-to-component-composition-conditions).
+* **Flexible subscriptions by Systems** - Systems can subscribe not just to Component types but to advanced Component [conditions](https://github.com/Russian-Dude/exECS/wiki/System#subscribing-to-component-composition-conditions).
 This helps to avoid unnecessary iterations and leads to a clearer code

-* **Observable Components** - ExECS will take care of notifications about data changes in [Observable Components](https://github.com/Russian-Dude/exECS/wiki/Component#observable-components)
+* **Observable Components** - ExECS will take care of sending notifications about data changes in [Observable Components](https://github.com/Russian-Dude/exECS/wiki/Component#observable-components)

 * **Easy to use Pools** - ExECS will automatically create a default Pool for every [Poolable](https://github.com/Russian-Dude/exECS/wiki/Poolable) type.
 Additionally, Events can be automatically returned to the Pool after they are fired and Components after they are no longer plugged into an Entity

-* **Entity Blueprints** - use DSL to create reusable [blueprints](https://github.com/Russian-Dude/exECS/wiki/Entity#blueprints) of Entities
+* **Entity Blueprints** - DSL to create reusable [blueprints](https://github.com/Russian-Dude/exECS/wiki/Entity#blueprints) of Entities

 * **Parent-Child relations of Entities**

+* **UI logic friendly** - ever heard that the ECS approach is not great for creating UI logic?
+Forget it!

-* **polymorphic subscriptions to Events**
+* **Polymorphic subscriptions to Events**

 * **Easy to serialize**

 # Requirements
-Because Kotlin API for creating compiler plugins is not yet stable only 1.6.21 and 1.7.10 versions of Kotlin are supported.
+To use ExECS with the compiler plugin, Kotlin version 1.7.21 is required.

+To use ExECS without the compiler plugin, at least Kotlin version 1.6.21 is required.
+Note that ExECS can work without the plugin, but it is an important part of the library and it's highly recommended to use it.

 # External dependencies
 ExECS uses [ronmamo reflections library](https://github.com/ronmamo/reflections)